johnxu21/johnxu21.github.io/teaching/CS472/Timetable/GPT/gpt.md

 3. **Engage with ChatGPT**: Interact with ChatGPT to generate documentation for the selected code snippet.
 Provide ChatGPT with a brief description of the script's purpose and functionality, along with any specific formatting or content requirements.
 4. **Document Generation**: Use the insights and suggestions provided by ChatGPT to create user-friendly documentation for the code snippet.
 Include details such as code snippet description, usage instructions, input/output format, and any relevant examples.
 5. **Update the Pull Request**: Update the pull request to showcase the added generated documentation to the project repository.
 Include a summary of the changes made and any insights gained from the ChatGPT conversation inside the pull request's **comment section**.
 Also include the ChatGPT link of your conversations.
+6. **Merge Pull request**: After the peer review process, merge the pull request into the team repository.

 **Example**: